 Mentors have tended to come from across the University including project managers, lecturers, senior research fellows, technicians and supervisors.
 We welcome applications from all members of staff.

-Manchester Gold Staff has a specific timeline and closes in November with an event.
-This is an ideal time to bring closure to the relationship, although many mentors and mentees do agree to stay in touch informally.
+Manchester Gold Staff has a specific end date which is celebrated with a closing event.
+This is an ideal time to bring closure to the relationship, and to spend some time reviewing the process.

 The mentee should drive the relationship; we ask them to arrange the meetings and set objectives.
 At the first meeting you should discuss preferred methods of communication, work schedules and availability and even set up rough dates for the meetings, which should help to avoid problems of this kind.
 However, some mentees may need more support than others - they may be nervous about making contact, or may be struggling to prioritise time when they will concentrate on their personal development due to a heavy workload.
 You should try to make contact with them, and if you are still experiencing problems, contact a member of the Manchester Gold team.